Pawnee (Parks and Recreation)

-Pawnee (/pɔːˈniː/ paw-NEE-') is a fictional town located in the state of Indiana in which the NBC comedy series Parks and Recreation is set.
+Pawnee (/pɔː.ˈniː/, paw-NEE) is a fictional town located in the state of Indiana in which the NBC comedy series Parks and Recreation is set.
 Since the show's start in 2009, the city's “colorful” history and inhabitants have been the joke or focal point for many episodes.

 Overview

 History

 Pawnee's fictional history begins with its founding in 1817, which was very shortly followed by the driving of the Native American Wamapoke tribe from the land.
-The town is depicted as having an extensive history of racial and misogynistic abuse towards the Wamapoke people, which it celebrates in various murals on the walls at City Hall.
+The town is depicted as having an extensive history of misogynistic and racial abuse, particularly towards the Wamapoke people, which it celebrates in various murals on the walls at City Hall.

 Demographics

 Population

 Pawnee is depicted as a typical mid-sized city in south central Indiana, located in the fictional "Wamapoke County" about 90 miles from Indianapolis.
 Dialogue from the show and other officially licensed material suggest a population in the range of 60,000 to a little over 80,000.
 (Note: Pawnee is said to be the seventh-largest municipality in Indiana.
 This would put its population between 80,294 and 80,405, the populations of the real ranking sixth and seventh largest cities in Indiana, Bloomington and Gary.
 However, Pawnee's population has also been described as between 50,000 and 70,000.
 Per the book Pawnee: The Greatest Town in America, the town is "roughly the same size as Bismarck, North Dakota" — which had a population of 73,622 as of the 2020 United States Census.
 As of the 2020 Census, Pawnee had a population of 79,218 according to NBC's fictional Pawnee website.)

 Pawnee's twin town is Eagleton, Indiana, a smaller but wealthier adjacent community.
 Eagleton was founded by Pawnee's richest original settlers, who moved uphill shortly after Pawnee's establishment to found their own town.
 A mutual dislike between the communities has festered ever since.
 However, in "The Pawnee-Eagleton Tip Off Classic", due to Eagleton's impending bankruptcy (caused by overspending on luxurious amenities for Eagleton residents), Eagleton is dissolved and incorporated into Pawnee.

 The town is shown to have many flaws and problems, including a raccoon infestation and an obesity crisis, the latter being mainly the result of the town's major employer being a candy company called "Sweetums".
 The populace are generally unsophisticated but have a high degree of civic engagement.
 Over the course of the series, in part due to the actions of Leslie Knope, the city's Deputy Director of the Parks and Recreation department, and her associates, the town's fortunes improve and Pawnee becomes a more desirable place to live.